-I lost an uncle over Christmas, and as I write this post, an aunt lies in a hospital somewhere in the UK in a medically life-changing situation.
+I lost an uncle over Christmas.
+And as I write this post, an aunt lies in a hospital bed somewhere in the UK in a medically life-changing situation.
 Both events have been a sharp reminder that the wheels of time stop for no-one.

-In words that echo the theme tune of Love Actually – sort of – it is a sad fact that death is all around us, and no matter how much less wine we drink or how much time we spend in the gym, it will get us all in the end.
+In words that echo the theme tune of Love Actually – sort of – it is a sad fact that death is all around us, and no matter how much we cut down on wine or how much time we spend in the gym, it gets all of us in the end.

-And although death still terrifies me – because anyone who has been exposed to the death of a close loved one at a young age will know that it has a habit of fucking you over like that – I have also been hardened to it, emotionally.
-When you’ve had the biggest disappointment in your life, nothing else comes close.
+Death doesn’t terrify me as much as it used to.
+Anyone who has been exposed to the death of a close loved one at a young age will know that it has a habit of fucking you over, yet it can also harden you to its inevitability.
+When you’ve experienced such a huge disappointment at the start of your life, nothing else comes close.

-I’ve had many discussions with people over the years about the best way to go.
-I’ve watched people go slowly, through debilitating illnesses that have nevertheless given them time to say goodbye, and I’ve experienced first-hand someone go just like that – Whoosh! – in a puff of smoke.
-As in, when you wake up that morning with your life on one axis and your biggest issues are looking cool at school and making sure there’s no sweet corn stuck in your teeth, and by that afternoon, you’re on another.
+I’ve shared lengthy discussions with people over the years about the best way to go.
+I’ve seen people go slowly, through debilitating illnesses that have nevertheless given them time to say goodbye, and I’ve experienced first-hand someone go just like that, with no warning.
+Whoosh! – in a puff of smoke.

-Optimists and religious people tell us that we grieve for ourselves, for our own loss, rather than the person that has died – and I believe that to be true.
-Unless, someone is taken in the appallingly unnatural circumstances of the Falkholt family, for instance, I try to remain optimistic about the day I meet my maker and comfort myself with the knowledge that although ultimately my body will pass, my legacy can never be taken away from me.
+Optimists and religious people tell us that we grieve for our own loss, rather than for the person that has died.
+And I believe that to be true when death is provoked by natural causes, although not if someone is taken in the appalling circumstances of murder, for instance.
+I try to remain optimistic about the day I will finally meet my maker.
+I comfort myself with the knowledge that although my body will pass, no one can take my legacy away from me.

-My name will always be on that family tree as a fully paid-up member, and although I might not see them often, my extended family is always in my heart – as they are this week.
-The hope is that my successors will keep my memory alive – I imagine through silly, embarrassing anecdotes and stories, rather than a pompous list of achievements that I used to deem important – there is, however, still time.
+My name will remain on my family tree as a fully paid-up member, and although I might not see them often, the branches of my extended family remain close to my heart – as they have been this week.
+The hope is that my successors will keep my memory alive – through silly and embarrassing anecdotes and stories, I imagine, rather than a pompous list of achievements that I deemed important at one time.